 Transfer Student Checklist

 We're happy you've chosen the University of St. Thomas for your education!
-To help you with your transition into UST, we've provided a list of things we hope you'll accomplish in your first weeks at UST:
+To help you with your transition, we've provided a list of things we hope you'll accomplish in your first weeks at the University of St. Thomas:

-- First Day of Class: The first day of class is Wednesday, September 3, 2014.
+The first day of class is Wednesday, September 4, 2019.
 Instructors have the option to drop you from the class if you do not attend on the first day, so be sure to contact them if you are unable to make it.

 - Immunization Records: Your immunization information should be entered before the 45th day of classes.
 Failure to enter this information by the deadline will result in a hold on your registration.

-- Involvement on campus broadens knowledge of the university, develops leadership skills, adds to a resume and helps connect to the campus community.
-If you plan on working during your first-year, find on-campus jobs through Human Resources or the UST Job Opportunities website, or off-campus jobs through the Career Development Center.
+Involvement on campus broadens knowledge of the university, develops leadership skills, adds to a resume and helps connect to the campus community.
+If you plan on working during your first-year, find on-campus jobs through Human Resources or the Jobs at St. Thomas website, or off-campus jobs through the Career Development Center.

 Students can have mail sent to them on campus by addressing it to the student's name and sending it to 2115 Summit Ave, Saint Paul, MN 55105.
 When the mail is received, students will get an email indicating that they have mail waiting for them, which can be picked up at the back counter in our campus store.

 Go to class.
 Some classes may not have attendance requirements, but it is still important to attend!
 And don’t forget to get to know your professors during their office hours.

 Make a budget for your first semester.